 One large oil field blitz, in an oil producing area of our state, is conducted between August and October.
 All available MCSAP personnel will participate as determined by the MC regional operations commander.
 The large blitz is a multiple-day saturation event at various inspection locations in the northwest region.
+Criminal Interdiction and human trafficking will also be an emphasis during this blitz.

-Smaller blitzes, which will include hazmat carrying CMV's, will be completed annually FY2023 through FY2025.
+Smaller blitzes, which will include hazmat carrying CMV's, will be completed annually FY2024 through FY2026.
 Those smaller blitzes will be completed quarterly.
 The staffing levels will be determined by the motor carrier regional commander.
 The small blitzes will be one or two days in duration.